camponogaraviera/aws/interview_prep/README.md

 ---

-# 6) Which AWS services should be used to design an app that requires 1M+ concurrent connections (e.g., chat apps, multiplayer games, etc.)?
+# 6) Which AWS services should be used to design an app that requires 1M+ concurrent connections (e.g., chat apps, multiplayer games, etc.) and high-throughput?

 **Answer:**